terrordayvg/Authentication-of-QKD/README.rst

         ::

         DNN_binary_class.py
-                * Generates the weights for the binary classification for the input data;
+                * Generates the DNN binary classification for the input data;

         Input:
                 * `At:` Output vector of measurements for authentication for Attacker.